quantifiedcode/python-anti-patterns/docs/readability/using_an_unpythonic_loop.rst

 Description
 -----------

 `PEP 20 <http://legacy.python.org/dev/peps/pep-0020/>`_ states "There should be one-- and preferably only one --obvious way to do it."
 Creating a loop that uses an incrementing index to access each element of a list within the loop construct is not the preferred style for accessing each element in a list.
-The preferred style is to use ``enumerate()`` to simultaneously retrieve the index and list element simultaneously.
+The preferred style is to use ``enumerate()`` to simultaneously retrieve the index and list element.

 Examples
 ----------